Democratic candidates in 10th Congressional District face off in town hall-style debate

 Tom Brier, a Hershey-based attorney, and current Pennsylvania Auditor General, Eugene DePasquale, are running to unseat Congressman Scott Perry, who is seeking a fifth term.

 The two democratic candidates have two very different resumes.
-Throughout the evening, DePasquale cited his years in state government as proof of his electibility.
+Throughout the evening, DePasquale cited his years in state government as proof of his electability.

 “I’ve been taking on powerful people in both parties, entrenched interests, and school boards whether they be democratic or republican controlled,” said DePasquale.
 “I found over a billion dollars wasted by Harrisburg, money that could be better spent in our schools and in programs that matter, improving the lives of average Pennsylvanians.
 I held them accountable and now some of those people are headed to prison.”